apel/apel.github.io/documentation/index.md

 ---
-layout: default
+layout: page
 title: Documentation
-subheading: APEL client and server source code
+subheading: Project and User Documentation.
 ---

 Welcome to the documentation page for the APEL Project

-Documentation will be placed here.